ZamanLantra/git_docs_test/doc/developer_guide.rst

 ``opp::BoundingBox(int dim, opp_point minCoordinate, opp_point maxCoordinate)``.

-Once ``opp_init_direct_hop`` API is called, the code-generator will extract the required information from ``opp_particle_move`` API call, generate the initilizing code for the additional data structures required for ``DH`` and change the internal do while loop to incorporate the additional DH algorithms.
+Once ``opp_init_direct_hop`` API is called, the code-generator will extract the required information from ``opp_particle_move`` API call, generate the initializing code for the additional data structures required for ``DH`` and change the internal do while loop to incorporate the additional DH algorithms.

 However, even with an application having ``DH`` code generated and compiled, a user may wish to disable ``DH`` during runtime with no additional performance degradation to ``MH``, using a config (discussed later).